EU to fault Turkey over protests but urge new talks

 If it failed to achieve the benchmarks, the EU could slow progress in other areas.

-The Commission will also propose on Wednesday that EU governments formally recognize Albania as a candidate for membership, the source said.
+The Commission will also propose on Wednesday that EU governments formally recognise Albania as a candidate for membership, the source said.

 A year ago, the EU executive recommended that Albania be granted candidate status, subject to judicial and public administration reforms.

-The Commission believes those conditions have now been met and will not set any further conditions beyond saying Tirana must continue efforts to fight corruption and organized crime.
+The Commission believes those conditions have now been met and will not set any further conditions beyond saying Tirana must continue efforts to fight corruption and organised crime.